Cosmetic Stem Cells

-Skin aging takes place on a cellular level so it makes sense to fight those changes at the same level – that’s where regenerative therapies like Platelet Rich Plasma (PRP) and Adipose Derived Stem Cells (ADSC’s) come in to play.
+Skin aging takes place on a cellular level so it makes sense to fight those changes at the same level – that’s where regenerative therapies like Platelet Rich Plasma (PRP), Adipose Derived Stem Cells (ADSC’s), and exosomes come in to play.

 Platelet rich plasma (PRP) uses growth factors in your own blood to signal your skin’s stem cells.
 PRP is made after collecting a small amount of blood from the patient and then spinning it down to isolate the potent growth factors found within the platelets.
 All of our cosmetic regenerative therapies at Docere Medicine use PRP.

 Platelet Rich Plasma (PRP) has been shown in clinical studies to…

 Improve the appearance of fine lines and wrinkles